-Children's Health℠ Imaging Center
+Children's Health℠ Imaging Centers

 The onsite pediatric radiologists, anesthesiologists and imaging technicians have specialized training unequaled in north Texas and surrounding states in performing and interpreting pediatric imaging tests, as well as diagnosing conditions unique to children.
 Our staff is skilled in working with children to get imaging done quickly and correctly.
 This reduces the stress for both child and caregiver and decreases the number of repeat exams.